-I have more than twenty five years experience in the therapeutic setting working with individuals, couples, families and groups.
+I have more than thirty years experience in the therapeutic setting working with individuals, couples, families and groups.
 I have been fortunate to have trained with some great pioneers in the therapeutic field and the emerging discipline of interpersonal neurobiology, including Dr. Stan Tatkin, Dr. Daniel Siegel, Dr. Allan Schore, and Ron Kurtz.

 For more than three decades, I have been seeking meaning in life’s big questions.
 This path has brought me through numerous courses of depth psychotherapy as a client, on several pilgrimages to the holy places of Asia and the Middle East, and to regular meditation retreats.